How to Beat Nakamoto in the Race

-Suppose the two models share the same blocktree immediately after the arrival time of block $(b-1)$, and that the public prefix of the blocktree in the tree-based model is included in all honest views in the view-based model.
+Suppose the two models share the same blocktree immediately after the arrival time of block $(b-1)$, and that the public prefix of the blocktree in the tree-based model is included in all honest views in the view-based \dg{system}.
 As a consequence, every honest view includes at least one chain that is no lower than the public height.

-First, if an honest node mines block $b$ to extend chain $c$ in the view-based model, then chain $c$ is no lower than the public height, so that block $b$ can be made a child of block $c$ in the tree-based model.
+First, if an honest node mines block $b$ to extend chain $c$ in the view-based \dg{system}, then chain $c$ is no lower than the public height, so that block $b$ can be made a child of block $c$ in the tree-based model.

 Second, by delaying the propagation of all honest blocks maximally in the view-based system, all honest nodes hold the same (public) view except for those who have mined blocks within the most recent $\Delta$ period, which are yet to become public.
-As a consequence, if an H-block $b$ arrives to extend chain $c$ in the tree-based model, chain $c$ must be credible (with respect to the public view), which implies that chain $c$ is as high as a highest chain in some honest views in the view-based model, so that the enhanced adversary can pick such an honest node as the miner of block $b$ to extend chain $c$.
+As a consequence, if an H-block $b$ arrives to extend chain $c$ in the tree-based model, chain $c$ must be credible (with respect to the public view), which implies that chain $c$ is as high as a highest chain in some honest views in the view-based \dg{system}, so that the enhanced adversary can pick such an honest node as the miner of block $b$ to extend chain $c$.